 - You are using the

-parameter to provide your own unique ID for a link (or group of links) in your system.
+external_idparameter to provide your own unique ID for a link (or group of links) in your system.
 Note: This parameter is searchable within Belvo's system as well. - If using single links, you use the

-parameter to asynchronously receive historical data about your user. - You can generate an
+fetch_resourcesparameter to asynchronously receive historical data about your user. - You can generate an

-for both individuals and businesses. - You have correctly implemented your callback URLs.
+access_tokenfor both individuals and businesses. - You have correctly implemented your callback URLs.

 - You can handle Success, Exit, Error, and Warning events from the Hosted Widget.

-Make sure that your integration can handle and log the request_id
+Make sure that your integration can handle and log the request_id of:

 - 400 and 401 errors